Yurizan Beltran: Career

 Beginning in 2003, Beltran began doing feature modeling and appearances in Southern California as a Hooters girl.
 In 2005, she began adult modeling when she decided to launch her first website, SweetYurizan.com.
 In 2006, she appeared in her first mainstream film a low budget horror film Werewolf in a Women's Prison.

 In 2005, Beltran was featured in her first adult film, a non-sex solo performance for JB Video titled Yurizan.
 In 2006 and 2007, Beltran only modeled, she was featured by Hustler, Playboy, and Penthouse.
 She was also a covergirl for Lowrider, posing in a gold bikini with a Chevrolet convertible in the magazine's December issue.
 In 2009, she returned to porn only shooting lesbian, solo or non-sex films.
 She shot with New Sensations, Reality Kings, Digital Playground, and Twistys.com.

 In the 2010 film Big Tits Round Asses 20 by Bang Bros, Beltran made her boy/girl scene debut.
 In 2011, she was nominated for Best Web Star 28th AVN Awards.
 Also in 2011, Beltran began working with Brazzers, and shot six films with them that year.
 In 2012, she continued her success and was nominated for Unsung Starlet of the Year at the 29th AVN Awards as well as Best Latina Performer from NightMoves Awards.

 At the 30th AVN Awards, Beltran was nominated for Best All-Girl Group Sex Scene for her work in Training Day: a XXX Parody with her co-stars Chanel Preston and Nyomi Banxxx.

 In 2017, she played Jade in the romantic comedy film Rice on White directed by Talun Hsu.

 Death

 Beltran died of a drug overdose at her apartment in Bellflower, California on December 13, 2017.
 She was found by her landlord, lying in her bed, beside a spilled pill bottle.
 On April 17, 2018 the LA Medical Examiner revealed her official cause of death was bronchopneumonia, or inflammation of the lungs, which was caused by an overdose of the prescription opioid hydrocodone.

-There were a number of other high-profile deaths in the porn industry around the same time: Shyla Stylez died in November 2017; August Ames committed suicide eight days prior to Beltran's death; and in January 2018, Olivia Lua and Olivia Nova died.
+There were a number of other high-profile deaths in the porn industry around the same time: Shyla Stylez died in November 2017; August Ames died by suicide eight days prior to Beltran's death; and in January 2018, Olivia Lua and Olivia Nova died.
 Their deaths generated discussion regarding whether the adult industry was doing enough for performers' physical and mental health, in light of the demands the industry places on its performers, particularly female ones.